dietnerd/Sheets-IPA-Parser/README.md

 * **Can this code be used in an Excel document?**

-Excel does allow for custom code to be loaded, and this script is technically written in a Google-flavored Javascript so its hypothetically possible.
-This is untested though.
+Not really.
+This code is written in accordance with GoogleScript, and even with some translations over to Excel it wouldn't work due to how Microsoft likes to handle Javascript actions in worksheets.

 * **Will this script auto-generate cool phoneme distribution charts?**